 The Tojiro DP Santoku is part of the same series as the Tojiro DP Gyuto knife mentioned above.
 The core of the blade is made with VG-10 stainless steel.
 This allows the knife to take on a very sharp edge, and retain it well over time.
 The outer part of the blade uses a softer stainless steel cladding, making the knife easier sharpen when needed and less likely to chip.
 It also gives the knife increased flexibility, making it good for amateur chefs.

 The Tojiro DP Santoku uses a Western/hybrid handle made of wood and secured well with three rivets.
 The handle is strong, and durable enough for professional use.

 This knife comes sharp out of the box, and is easily one of the best entry-level santoku knives on the market.
 If you are looking for a no-nonsense, high quality santoku that you can use for your daily cooking, then this is it.

-Currently priced at just over $50 on Amazon, the Tojiro DP Santoku offers amazing bang for you buck!
+Currently priced at $72 (Hocho Knife), the Tojiro DP Santoku offers amazing bang for you buck!

 MAC Knife is another longstanding brand that has a great reputation for making high quality, entry-level Japanese kitchen knives.
 The MAC Superior Santoku is a great, basic santoku knife.